talesm/bootlang/docs/stage0-lesson3.md

 Binding
 =======

-We have until now a glorified and uggly calculator.
+We have until now a glorified and [uggly calculator][old source code].
 Right now is impossible to do one of the most basic operations: storing and loading values on variables.
 Let's be modern and use type induction and use something like:

 ```
 let a = 5; /* Constant */